-Through cIRcle you can find articles, conference and workshop papers, theses and dissertations, technical reports and working papers, books, datasets, learning objects, multimedia and audio-visual materials including podcasts, webcasts and more. cIRcle features both peer-reviewed and unreviewed content making it a valuable resource for interdisciplinary research and inquiry. cIRcle content is organized around communities and collections representing UBC departments, labs, research centres, schools or other administrative units.
-Items in cIRcle are generally heavily used.
-Look for the statistical information at the bottom of each record in cIRcle.
+Through cIRcle you can find articles, conference and workshop papers, theses and dissertations, technical reports and working papers, books, datasets, learning objects, multimedia and audio-visual materials including podcasts, webcasts and more. cIRcle features both peer-reviewed and unreviewed content making it a valuable resource for interdisciplinary research and inquiry.
+Find statistical information at the bottom of each record in cIRcle.

 The following sections highlight just a few of the many exciting collection projects featured in cIRcle.
 For an exhaustive list, you can browse the database by all cIRcle collections or use the Open Collections search to narrow your results.

 Want to add your UBC research to cIRcle?